-The Dubai PKI Policy Authority (PA), which is composed of appointed members of the DESC management and DESC PKI team, is representing the policy and governing body for the Dubai PKI, including Dubai Government Entity subordinate CAs.
-This board is referred to in this CP document as the PA.
+The Dubai PKI Policy Authority (PA), which is composed of appointed members of the DESC management and DESC PKI team, is representing the policy and governing body for the Dubai PKI, including Dubai Government Entity subordinate/issuing CAs.
+This board is referred to in this CP document as the Dubai PKI PA.

-The PKI certification services shall be offered by Dubai Government Entities in accordance with the present CP and a dedicated Certification Practice Statement (CPS) for each Subordinate CA.
+Certification services shall be offered by Dubai Government Entities in accordance with the present CP and a dedicated Certification Practice Statement (CPS) for each Subordinate CA.